department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/team-structure.md

 * Performance Evaluation &mdash; continuous measurement and analysis
 * Project Management &mdash; manage agile delivery; manage the team's work with policy, legal, finance, and communications teams

-  > Not all roles will be needed in every phase.
-Some roles may be needed less than full-time during some phases.
+  > Some skillsets may be needed less than full-time during some phases.
 Team members will need to adapt based on the needs of the service and the phase of work.

 <hr>